Kathryn (Zadrozny) Hadley is an instructor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her

 research in astrophysics theory.

-In about 1974 Kathy and her husband Jay started a career herding sheep in the western United state.
-They loved the outdoors and met a sheep herder couple Tom and Marielou while camping.
-They planted the seed that was latter to grow into 25 years of
+In 1974 Kathy and her husband Jay started a career herding sheep in the western United States.
+They loved the outdoors spent 25 years wandering around the high country in many locations

 After her sheep herding job near Yakima Washington ended Kathy got in a worker retraining program and enrolled in YVCC.